You already know you need to be doing Account-Based Marketing. But how?

 There are four ways to approach account-based marketing.

-As you might guess, 1:1 ABM is by far the most resource-intensive way to do account-based marketing, so it should be reserved for extremely high-value logos.
+As you might guess, 1:1 ABM programs are by far the most resource-intensive way to do account-based marketing, so it should be reserved for extremely high-value logos.
 Which approach or approaches your team takes is highly dependent on the goals you’ve set and the resources you have available.
 Read this post to learn more about all four approaches to ABM and decide which is right for you.

 Step 3: Select Your Account-Based Marketing Technology